robinhood/faust/docs/introduction.rst

 Faust requires Python 3.6 or later, and a running Kafka broker.

-There's currently no plan to port Faust to earlier Python versions;
+There's no plan to support earlier Python versions.
-please get in touch if you want to work on this.
+Please get in touch if this is something you want to work on.

 Extensions